-No DTE 1 address specified in the query-source option is used for both UDP and TCP queries the port applies only to UDP queries.
-TCP queries always use a random unprivileged.
+The address specified in the query-source option is used for both UDP and TCP queries, but the port applies only to UDP queries.
+TCP queries always use a random unprivileged port.

 Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.